OctopusDeploy/blog/blog/2023-04/choosing-container-platforms/index.md

 You'll still need to consider:

-- Vendors may support Kubernetes differently - Make sure your cloud service offers the features and updates you need
+- Vendors may support Kubernetes differently - Make sure your cloud service offers the features and updates you need.
-- Supporting tools - Cloud providers may have options like container registries and load balancing tools
+- Supporting tools - Cloud providers may have options like container registries and load balancing tools.
-- Understanding of Kubernetes - A cloud provider will reduce Kubernete's complexity, but you'll still need to understand it
+- Understanding of Kubernetes - A cloud provider will reduce Kubernetes' complexity, but you still need to understand it.

 #### Vendor alternatives